marcelrienks/Identity/Readme.md

 ## 🎯 Project Overview

 This is a **professional portfolio website** built for Marcel Rienks, showcasing 20+ years of experience in IT Service Delivery Management, software engineering, and cloud infrastructure.
-It is designed to be highly customizable, mobile-responsive, and easily deployable on AWS using Infrastructure as Code.
+It is designed to be highly customizable, mobile-responsive, and easily deployable on AWS or any static hosting provider.

 ---